Isiah Kiner-Falefa Player Props: Yankees vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff is 21st in the league with a collective 8.5 strikeouts per nine innings.
+- The 8.6 strikeouts per nine innings compiled by the Padres pitching staff ranks 17th in the league.

-- The Padres have the 10th-ranked team ERA among all league pitching staffs (3.98).
+- The Padres have the 10th-ranked team ERA across all MLB pitching staffs (3.92).

-- Padres pitchers combine to rank 12th in baseball in home runs surrendered (55 total, 1.1 per game).
+- Padres pitchers combine to surrender 55 total home runs at a rate of 1.1 per game (to rank 11th in baseball).

-- Musgrove (1-2) takes the mound for the Padres in his sixth start of the season.
-He has a 6.75 ERA in 24 2/3 innings pitched, with 25 strikeouts.

-- In his last appearance on Sunday, the right-hander tossed five innings against the Boston Red Sox, allowing four earned runs while surrendering six hits.
+- In his last time out on Sunday against the Boston Red Sox, the righty threw six scoreless innings while surrendering five hits.

-- The 30-year-old has an ERA of 6.75, with 9.4 strikeouts per nine innings, in five games this season.
-Opponents are hitting .287 against him.
+- In nine games this season, the 31-year-old has a 3.58 ERA and 8 strikeouts per nine innings, while giving up a batting average of .230 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.